-A day is considered a blocked day if at least 10% of the gridpoints in the respective box satisfy the blocking criteria.
-This choice reduces the number of blocking events identified as it detects blocking episodes at a later stage of their development (i.e. when they are spatially larger) than if no threshold was applied, and avoids the detection of blocks that are predominantly located upstream or downstream of the boxed regions.
+A day is considered a blocked day if at least 10% of the grid points in the respective box satisfy the blocking criteria.
+This choice reduces the number of blocking events identified as it detects blocking episodes at a later stage of their development (i.e. when they are spatially larger) than if no threshold were applied, and avoids the detection of blocks that are predominantly located upstream or downstream of the boxed regions.
 Table 1 reports the average (standard deviation) number of days per winter with blocking at different locations.
-During the 35 winters, we detect on average 13.5 days per winter of GB, 16.9 of SBL and 13.0 of IWB while 51.9 days are considered as "non blocked" (NB).
-It can occasionally happen that during one day several regions are simultaneously blocked, therefore the sum of blocking and NB days do not sum to exactly 90 days (i.e. one winter).
+During the 35 winters, we detect on average 13.5 d per winter of GB, 16.9 of SBL, and 13.0 of IWB while 51.9 d are considered as "non blocked" (NB).
+It can occasionally happen that during a single day several regions are simultaneously blocked.
+Therefore, the sum of blocking and NB days does not sum to exactly 90 d (i.e. one winter).